 Like his forebear the Siamese, the Tonk is brainy and active.
 He likes to jump up to high places, retrieves as if he were born to it, masters puzzle toys instantly and will learn to walk on leash if you so desire.
 Teach him tricks and provide him with a rotating assortment of interactive toys to keep his mind and body exercised.

 Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
 Tonkinese are generally healthy, although they can be prone to gingivitis and may be sensitive to anesthesia.
 Because they descend from the Siamese, albeit relatively far up on their family tree, they may also develop some of the same diseases that affect the Siamese, including the following:

 The soft, short coat of the Tonkinese is easily cared for with weekly brushing to remove dead hair and distribute skin oil.
 A bath is rarely necessary.
 Brush the teeth to prevent periodontal disease.
 Daily dental hygiene is best, but weekly brushing is better than nothing.
 Wipe the corners of the eyes with a soft, damp cloth to remove any discharge.
 Use a separate area of the cloth for each eye so you don’t run the risk of spreading any infection.

 Check the ears weekly.
 If they look dirty, wipe them out with a cotton ball or soft damp cloth moistened with a 50-50 mixture of cider vinegar and warm water.
 Avoid using cotton swabs, which can damage the interior of the ear.

+Keep the litter box spotlessly clean.
+Like all cats, Tonkinese are very particular about bathroom hygiene.
 It’s a good idea to keep a Tonkinese as an indoor-only cat to protect him from diseases spread by other cats, attacks by dogs or coyotes, and the other dangers that face cats who go outdoors, such as being hit by a car.
 Tonkinese who go outdoors also run the risk of being stolen by someone who would like to have such a beautiful cat without paying for it.

-Coat Color And Grooming
+Tonkinese Coat Color And Grooming

+The Tonkinese is a medium-size cat with a moderate body.
+Goldilocks would have liked him: he’s not too sleek and he’s not too chunky; for Tonk fans, he’s just right.
 A Tonk’s head is a slightly rounded wedge shape, a little longer than it is wide.
 Medium-size ears are broad at the base with oval tips, and aqua, blue, green or yellow-green eyes (depending on coat color) are an open almond shape, slanting along the cheekbones toward the outer edge of the ear.

-The muscular body is supported by slim legs on oval paws.
-The tail is proportionate in length to the body and tapers toward the end.
+Mink Tonkinese have a body color that is rich, even and unmarked, shading almost imperceptibly to a slightly lighter shade on the underparts, with a distinct contrast between body color and points.
+For example, a champagne mink Tonkinese has a buff-cream to beige body, which may have reddish highlights, medium-brown points, cinnamon-brown nose leather, and cinnamon-pink to cinnamon-brown paw pads.
 A natural solid Tonk has a sable-brown body with dark-brown points and nose leather and medium- to dark-brown paw pads.
 A platinum-pointed Tonkinese has a pearly white body, frosty gray points, lavender-pink or lavender-gray nose leather, and lavender-pink paw pads.
 At a show, you will most likely see only see mink Tonkinese, but solid and pointed Tonks carry the genes that are necessary for a successful breeding program.

 Children And Other Pets